AnyChart/docs.anychart.com/Basic_Charts_Types/Radar_Chart.md

 ### Grid

 Radar grid is a combination of circular and radial grids.
-Grid visual appearance is set using several
+Grid visual appearance can be set using several methods:
-methods:

 ```
   // chart type